eor314/lov_eggs/README.md

 - cv2
 - argparse
 - pandas
+- sklearn
+- bs4

-## NameError name packbits is not defined
+### NameError name packbits is not defined
 pytoshop has a NameError in python 3.7 when trying to write psd files.
 Was able to fix from this <a href='https://github.com/mdboom/pytoshop/issues/9#issuecomment-534904333'>issue discussion</a>:

 > open this file: